pvlasov/cv/docs/cover-letter.md

 * Document HOW - elaborate features into issues.
 * Document WHEN - group features and issue into releases.

-The idea does not have to be captured in its entirety before submission.
+An idea does not have to be captured in its entirety before submission.
 E.g. it may contain just a vision from which other elements will be elicited at later stages.

 An idea definition can be stored in a version control repository.